Information for those planning a trip to Hawaii in the year 2023 but concerned about cost.

 Price ranges are extremely diverse due to factors such as origin and mode of transportation.
 In 2022, domestic airfare to Hawaii will run you around $400 - $1200 per person.
 It costs $150-0 per night to stay at a hotel or Airbnb.
 The cost of food varies widely, but if you plan on eating out for every meal, plan on spending at least $40 per person, per day.
 Unfortunately, even so-called "cheap trips to Hawaii" aren't particularly inexpensive when compared to other budget destinations.

 Staying in Waikiki can eliminate the need for a rental car, which can significantly reduce the cost of visiting Oahu.
 Since it is one of the Big Island's less frequented tourist destinations, Hilo provides excellent value for visitors.
-The Big Island is, all things considered, the most budget-friendly of Hawaii's islands.
+The Big Island of Hawaii is, all things considered, the least expensive of the Hawaiian Islands.

 Outside of summer and winter breaks, we've found the best prices to be year-round.
 The fall season in Hawaii is the low season for tourists.
 Avoiding the end of winter break and the long weekends during the season can make flights in January and February cheaper, too.